-Air France plane makes emergency landing in Goose Bay after engine blowout over Atlantic
+Air France plane makes emergency landing in N.L. after engine blowout over Atlantic

 An Air France plane en route to Los Angeles from Paris made an emergency landing Saturday in Goose Bay, N.L., after one of its engines blew out over the Atlantic Ocean.

-Passengers on Airbus A380, the largest passenger plane in the world, tweeted pictures of the damaged engine.
-The plane had left Charles de Gaulle airport Saturday morning.
+Passengers on the Airbus A380, the largest passenger plane in the world, tweeted pictures of the damaged engine.
+The plane had left Charles de Gaulle airport in Paris Saturday morning.

 I think the engine has seen better days. pic.twitter.com/tAcBE1t0rc—